vimpostor/vim-tpipeline/README.md

 Besides putting `set -g focus-events on` in your `tmux` config, you also need to have the `XT`-capability available, which you can test by issuing the `tput XT` command.
 If the capability is not present inside tmux, then there are three ways to fix the [issue](https://github.com/tmux/tmux/issues/2606):

 - Put `set -g default-terminal "xterm-256color"` in your `tmux` config.
-Note that this option is discouraged by tmux and can cause other issues.
 - Force vim to enable it by using this in your `.vimrc`
 ```vim
 let &t_fe = "\<Esc>[?1004h"